Pieloth/ASUS-G713PV-fix/README.md

 >
 > In case previously disabled, better to re-enable it.
 It can be used now along with Hibernation

-All tweaks are applied to the **current Windows 11 Power Scheme** in use.
+All tweaks are applied to the **Default Windows 11 Power Scheme, Balanced, defined in Registry for Local Machine**

 Normally, if Modern Standby is enabled, there should be only 1 legacy Power Scheme left: **Balanced** (not talking here about the 3 Windows 11 Modern Power Plans: Power saving, normal, performance, in Windows 11 settings).

 Current Legacy Power Scheme in use can be displayed with admin command line: `powercfg /L` .
 The GUID with the star at end of line is the one currently active

-Script detects and uses the GUID for the active Power Scheme, normally it is: "Balanced", with Power scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e
+Script uses the GUID for the default Balanced Power Scheme, with Power scheme GUID: 381b4222-f694-41f0-9685-ff5bb260df2e

-But can be another one if other Legacy Power Schemes are in use

 > [!WARNING]
-> Script currently will not work for custom Power Schemes.
-Only default ones can be used.
+> Script currently will not work for other Power Schemes, default one is used.
+But this can be modified in the script if needed for specific configurations

-> [!TIP]
-> To retreive GUID, script uses the semicolon ":" character.
-Should be Ok for any Windows language version, but yet to be confirmed

 ## Software configuration used
 Software configuration used for set up and tests: